 How Does Government Digital Transformation Improve Citizen Wellbeing?

 Government digital transformation enables service delivery improvements which ultimately result in greater citizen wellbeing.
-The efficiency and effectiveness of digital include: lower costs, greater productivity, improved citizen satisfaction.
+The efficiency and effectiveness of digital include lower costs, greater productivity, and improved citizen satisfaction.
 There’s no question that 24/7 government digital services can reduce government costs while reducing the time burden on citizens and businesses.

 Comprehensive “digital thinking” goes beyond improved services to engagement.
 Engaging civil society to overcome difficult problems.
 Engaging businesses to create better infrastructure for sustainable growth.
 Open innovation.
 Governments who leverage the combined wisdom of citizens are more likely to overcome the challenges of our VUCA world.

 What Challenges Face Governments Embarking on a Digital Transformation Journey?

 The Gartner Group has observed that “while digital transformation is having a major impact on private sector organizations worldwide, its presence in government remains at an embryonic level of development.”
 Effective organizational change management for digital transformation in government requires key challenges to be overcome:

 - Operational core: Digital transformation means fundamentally changing processes, not digitizing existing processes for incremental improvement.
 Everyone in government must work to make it a success.